-(4) Internal Controls Committee
+(5) Internal Controls Committee

-This Committee is chaired by the Group CEO Kentaro Okuda, and also consists of person(s) designated by the Group CEO, Audit Committee member Noriaki Shimazaki elected by the Audit Committee, and Director Hisato Miyashita elected by the Board of Directors.
-The Internal Controls Committee carries out deliberations and makes determinations concerning basic matters regarding the maintenance and assessment of internal control with respect to the Nomura Group's business and matters regarding the Nomura Group's promotion of proper corporate behavior.
+This Committee is chaired by the Representative Executive Officer, President, and Group CEO Kentaro Okuda, and also consists of other persons designated by the Representative Executive Officer, President, and Group CEO, Audit Committee member Noriaki Shimazaki selected by the Audit Committee, and Director Shoji Ogawa selected by the Board of Directors.
+The Internal Controls Committee carries out deliberations concerning important matters, including matters regarding internal control, audit activities, and risk management in relation to the Nomura Group's business.